-Take a trip back in time to Chew Jetty and see the Malaysia’s past.
-This area is more than a century old and the pier is a collection of wooden houses by the water.
+Take a trip back in time to Chew Jetty and see Malaysia’s past.
+This area is more than a century old, and the pier is a collection of wooden houses by the water.
 This pier is a row of boards that passengers can take on by boats from there.
 Also, Chinese immigrants who worked in the harbor in the 19th century built houses right on top of the pier.

-To see nature, you have to go to the pristine side of the island where you find the Penang National Park.
+To see nature, you have to go to the pristine side of the island, where you find the National Park.
 The park has a wide range of landscapes and scenery, which means you can walk in the woods and then relax on the beach without leaving the park.
 Popular beaches such as Monkey Beach and Teluk Kampi are also located in this park.

 In past centuries, the Hokkien community of Penang was made up of several tribes.
 The Khoo tribe was one of the largest.
 Like the other tribes, Khoo built a large tribal house called the Khoo Kongsi.
 This structure is still standing despite being more than 650 years old.
-This house is located in Cannon Square in the heart of the oldest part of the George Town.
+This house is located in Cannon Square in the heart of the oldest part of George Town.

-Tropical Spice Garden
+Tropical Spice Garden at Batu Ferringhi

-Although the beach is popular, it gets dirty when crowded and the presence of jellyfish is another concern.
+Although the beach is popular, it gets dirty when crowded, and the presence of jellyfish is another concern.
 If you want to walk away from the crowds, you can visit the Muka Head Lighthouse.
 From the lighthouse, a unique view of the beaches can be seen.

 After a day of relaxing on the beach, make your way to the Teluk Bahang, where there is a large collection of incredible seafood restaurants.